NisalG/laravel-crud-api-be/README.md

                     environment:
                         THE_ENV_VAR: "the-env-var"
         ```
-    - CI/CD with buildspec.yml (AWS CodeBuild, Pipeline, Elasticbeanstalk, IAM, S3 will be used) - see below *CI/CD Implementation* section.
+    - CI/CD with buildspec.yml (AWS CodeBuild, Pipeline, Elasticbeanstalk, IAM, S3, RDS, EC2, CloudFront, ECS, Route53 will be used) - see *CI/CD Implementation* section.
-    - Elasticbeanstalk Extensions (.ebexensions) - see below *CI/CD Implementation* section.
+    - Elasticbeanstalk Extensions (.ebexensions) - see *CI/CD Implementation* section.
     - SES (Simple Email Service)
         - Send mail method in service class: `app\Services\AWSService.php` >> `sendEmail()`
         - Make sure the email address used as the Source in sendEmail is verified in your SES account.
 You can set this email in your .env file: `SES_SOURCE_EMAIL=your-ses-verified-email@example.com`